 Patients save time and money by scheduling appointments using the patient portal.
 Appointment reminders increase patient satisfaction and reduce cancellations and no-shows.
 Increased patient satisfaction results in the practice being able to maintain and grow its patient base.
 Evidence shows that patients who use the portal are nearly 2.6 times more likely to remain patients.

-According to research done by the Advisory Board, the most common patient engagement initiatives are:
+According to research done by the Advisory Board, the most common software solutions that promote patient engagement include:

 Other tools and techniques recommended by the Office of the National Coordinator for Health Information Technology (ONC) include: